Azalea9/Library/README.md

  - [ ] Write up results in readme file

 ## 4. How I expected the challenge to go?
 I expected some aspects of the challenge to be easier and other parts to be harder.
-The main success factor for me on this challenge was the limited time to learn the material and then be able to apply it to the project.
+The main challenge for me was the limited time to learn the material and then be able to apply it to the project as well meet other work and family commitments.
 Overall, my expectation was that I would be successful to at least meet the basic requirements of the project.

 ### What went well?
  - [ ] Having a clear idea or scope of what the project should be and sticking to it